 Finally, if we do need to treat you in person, we will arrange this directly with you at the conclusion of your online consultation.

 You can book an online consultation here.

-When should I defer treatment?
+When should I not be having physio?

 If your treatment relates to improving performance or helps to maintain a chronic condition, you should consider deferring treatment until this period of social distancing is over.